-Can job descriptions be sexist?
-Put another way: can the words we choose to describe jobs send the wrong message to female candidates?
-A great deal of academic research has gone into answering these important questions.
-Here’s what you need to know.
+Do you believe job descriptions can be sexist?
+Can the words we choose to describe jobs send the wrong message to candidates?

 - In the US, women comprise only 16% of executive teams.

 - 97% of US companies have executive teams that fail to meet gender demographics of the labor force and population.